7 Lessons That’ll Actually Help You Stand Out in a Job Interview

 You’re not waiting for the first question.
 You’re already being observed the moment you log on.

-Before you join the call, close every tab, fix your lighting, and make the interview window full screen.
-You’ll instantly look more focused and composed.
+If your screen is cluttered, you’re hunched over, or you’re clearly distracted, it shows.
+Before you join, close every tab, fix your lighting, and make the interview window full screen.
+You’ll instantly look more composed and intentional.

 4. Speak Slowly, Then Stop Talking